Lil Reese: Career

 Taylor gained recognition when he was featured on Chief Keef's hit "I Don't Like", which garnered widespread international attention.
 He then gained popularity through his music videos, including "Us" and "Beef".
 He then caught the eye of producer No I.D., who had produced albums or tracks for artists such as Common, Kanye West, and others.
 This led Taylor to sign with hip hop label Def Jam.

 In November 2012, he released a remix for his song "Us" with Rick Ross and Drake which later appeared on Rick Ross' mixtape The Black Bar Mitzvah.
 Taylor also created many songs with up-and-coming music producers, such as Young Chop.
 He is also featured on Juelz Santana's song "Bodies".
 In January 2013, Taylor released a remix to his song "Traffic" featuring Young Jeezy and Twista.
-On September 2, 2013, Taylor released his second solo mixtape Supa Savage, featuring guest appearances from Chief Keef, Lil Durk, Fredo Santana, Wale and Waka Flocka Flame.
+On September 2, 2013, Taylor released his second solo mixtape Supa Savage, featuring guest appearances from Chief Keef, Lil Durk, Fredo Santana, L'A Capone, Wale and Waka Flocka Flame.